openflighthpc/retype-documentation/Retype_Documentation/Running Jobs/slurm_scheduler/requesting_more_resources/running_parallel(MPI) jobs.md

 ```

 !!!
 If you request more CPU cores than your research environment can accommodate, your job will wait in the queue.
-If you are using the Flight Compute auto-scaling feature, your job will start to run once enough new nodes have been launched.
 !!!